lanceoribello/GameCenter/Phase2/GameCenter/app/TEAM.md

 Fixed load auto save issue in games for new users.
 Testing on Grid and GridManager.
 Save point functionality added to Snake.

+Need to do:
+Finish testing
+Go into more detail here on design decisions (from phase 1 feedback) Docstring updates
+Write instructions on application usage on README Write WALKTHROUGH.pdf
+Delete this list